 These connections between money scripts and financial behavior can be changed, but you have to do some work to identify your scripts so you can work to revise or replace them.

-Replace Unhelpful Beliefs
+Replace Unhelpful Financial Beliefs

-Once you understand the connection between your beliefs and your behaviors you can start to increase your awareness around your situation.
+Once you understand the connection between your beliefs and your behaviors you can start to increase your awareness of your situation.
 By understanding your beliefs you can start to replace your old beliefs with new, more helpful beliefs.

-This takes some time, but is worth it.
+This takes some time but is worth it.
 What belief do you hold that is holding you back?
 Where do think that came from?
 What are the situations in which it's true?

 Now, think about some situations where it's not true.
 Zoom up to the forest and take a bigger picture view.
 Replacing your beliefs will help you increase your financial health.